Cessna 441 Conquest II: Development

-The original design from 1972 for this aircraft was known as the Model 435 and was to be powered by Continental GTSIO-520X engines with three-bladed propellers.
-By 1975, the designed evolved into the turboprop-powered Model 441.
-It was certified by the FAA on August 19, 1977.
-The high aspect ratio wings use bonded construction techniques.
+The Model 441 originated on paper in 1972 as the Model 431, powered by two 435 hp Continental GTSIO-520-X engines driving three-bladed propellers.
+By 1975, the design had evolved into the turboprop-powered Model 441.
+The Model 441 was certified by the FAA on August 19, 1977.
+Its high-aspect-ratio wings use bonded construction techniques.

 Cessna renamed the Model 441 the Conquest II in 1983.

-1984 models starting with constructor number 195 used lighter-weight, four-bladed McCauley propellers.

-A 441 with Pratt & Whitney Canada PT6A-112 turboprops was flown in 1986, but did not enter production.
-Cessna built 362 of the aircraft between 1977 and 1986.
+Beginning with constructor number 195, McCauley propellers replaced the previous Hartzell units, saving a total of 23 lb.
+Cessna built 362 aircraft between 1977 and 1986.

 A smaller aircraft was marketed as the Cessna 425 Conquest I, itself a turbine development of the Cessna 421.

 In September 2007, Cessna limited the Conquest II to 22,500 hours of air time through a Supplemental Inspection Document.
 This makes it effectively mandatory for US air carriers but only advisory for private operators.

 Performance

-The Cessna 441 cruises at 316 kn true airspeed while burning 480 lb of fuel per hour at flight level 290.
-The aircraft's maximum range is 2,000 nmi at 260 kn TAS and 310 lb/h at FL350.
+A midweight Cessna 441 fitted with TPE331-10 engines cruises at 316 kn true airspeed while burning 480 lb of fuel per hour at flight level 290.
+The aircraft's maximum range is 2,000 nmi at 260 kn TAS and 310 lb/h at FL350, assuming TPE331-10 engines.

-With six to nine seats, its 6400-6500 lb basic operating weight (BOW) allows a 200-300 lb payload at full fuel, but MTOW can be increased by 490 lb with aftermarket modifications.
+With one pilot and six to nine seats, its 6400-6500 lb basic operating weight (BOW) allows a 200-300 lb payload at full fuel, but MTOW can be increased by 490 lb with aftermarket modifications.

 Upgrades

-Most 441s currently in service have been upgraded to TPE331-10 engines and four-bladed propellers (if not originally equipped).
-The -10 engine increases climb performance, service ceiling, and TBO, while four-blade propellers increase climb rate, cruise speed, and ground clearance, while reducing cabin noise.
+By 2008, most of the fleet had been converted to TPE331-10 engines, which offered improved performance and longer maintenance intervals.
+Four-bladed Hartzell propellers were also available as an aftermarket conversion, increasing ground clearance, climb rate, and cruise speed while reducing cabin noise.